viamrobotics/docs/docs/tutorials/projects/claw-game.md

    npm install
    ```

-1. Determine your robot's location secret and host address by navigating to the **Code sample** tab in the [Viam app](https://app.viam.com).
+1. Determine your machine's location secret and host address by navigating to the **Code sample** tab in the [Viam app](https://app.viam.com).
-   Use the host address of your main robot part, as it will reference all parts of your robot.
+   Use the host address of your main machine part, as it will reference all parts of your machine.

    {{% snippet "show-secret.md" %}}

-1. Then, run the following command to start the custom TypeScript interface, inserting your robot's API key as the argument for `VIAM_API_KEY`,your robot's api key id as the argument for `VIAM_API_KEY_ID`, and your main part host address for `VIAM_LOCATION`:
+1. Then, run the following command to start the custom TypeScript interface, inserting your machine's API key as the argument for `VIAM_API_KEY`,your machine's API key ID as the argument for `VIAM_API_KEY_ID`, and your main part host address for `VIAM_LOCATION`:

    ```sh {class="command-line" data-prompt="$"}
    export VIAM_LOCATION=<mylocation>;VIAM_API_KEY=<myapikey>;VIAM_API_KEY_ID=<myapikeyid>;npm run start-simple